 \section{Abstract}

-We establish the restricted sumset analog of the celebrated conjecture of S\'{a}rk\"{o}zy on additive decompositions of the set of nonzero squares over a finite field.
+We establish the restricted sumset analogue of the celebrated conjecture of S\'{a}rk\"{o}zy on additive decompositions of the set of nonzero squares over a finite field.
 More precisely, we show that if $q>13$ is an odd prime power, then the set of nonzero squares in $\F_q$ cannot be written as a restricted sumset $A \hat{+} A$, extending a result of Shkredov.
 More generally, we study restricted sumsets in multiplicative subgroups over finite fields as well as restricted sumsets in perfect powers (over integers) motivated by a question of Erd\H{o}s and Moser.
-We also prove an analog of van Lint-MacWilliams' conjecture for restricted sumsets, equivalently, an analog of Erd{\H{o}}s-{K}o-{R}ado theorem in a family of Cayley sum graphs.
+We also prove an analogue of van Lint-MacWilliams' conjecture for restricted sumsets, which appears to be the first analogue of Erd{\H{o}}s-{K}o-{R}ado theorem in a family of Cayley sum graphs.